Fornication: Great Britain

 In the 1170s, "it was common practice for ordinary couples to cohabit before marriage and for cousins to marry one another" and there was very little stigma around bastards at any social level in medieval England.
 For instance, William the Conqueror's right to succeed to the throne of Normandy was never questioned on the grounds he was a bastard nor, in his conflict with Harold Godwinson over who should rule England, was this issue raised as an argument against him.
 However, attitudes shifted a few generations later when bastards were no longer able to claim the English throne.
+The Waldensians were a medieval sect accused of fornication and of not regarding it a sin.

 During the ascendancy of the Puritans, an Act for suppressing the detestable sins of Incest, Adultery and Fornication was passed by the English Council of State in 1650.
 At the Restoration in 1660, this statute was not renewed, and prosecution of the mere act of fornication itself was abandoned.
 However, notorious and open lewdness, when carried to the extent of exciting public scandal, continued to be an indictable offence at common law, however fornication in a private sense was not illegal.

 Prior to the passing of the Marriage Act 1753, laws against bastard children became more strict during the 1730s and 1740s.

 In the Victorian era, however, the English working class continued to have a different set of sexual mores from the upper-middle and upper classes.
 Premarital intercourse was considered acceptable for the working class but only after an extended period of courtship and occurred infrequently even then.
 The couple were expected to marry, though.
 Disgrace only arose if the female became pregnant and the couple did not marry.